foundermafstat/mevshield/README.md

 ## Technical Documentation

 ### Architecture
-DeFi Shield follows a client-server architecture:
+MEV Shield follows a client-server architecture:
 - **Frontend**: React application with TanStack Query for data fetching
 - **Backend**: Express.js server with RESTful API endpoints
 - **Storage**: In-memory database (can be extended to PostgreSQL)